 Kansas Gas Service employees carry a company photo identification card, and many wear uniforms.
 Ask to see proof of identity before allowing anyone into your home.
-Call a customer service representative if you are uncertain about why we want to enter your home or to confirm the employee’s identity.
-Our employees understand your desire to confirm that they have a reason to enter your home.
+Call Customer Service (800-794-4780) if you are uncertain about why we need to enter your home or to confirm the employee's identity.
+Our employees understand your desire to verify that they have a reason to enter your home.

 How Can I Prepare for the Heating Season?

-Care should be taken that nothing obstructs a heater’s air intake and that vents and flues are intact and unblocked to avoid the potential of carbon monoxide (CO) poisoning.
+Care should be taken that nothing obstructs a heater’s air intake and that vents and flues are intact and unblocked to avoid the potential for carbon monoxide (CO) poisoning.
 Kansas Gas Service recommends customers have a qualified contractor inspect heating and cooling equipment annually and also install and maintain carbon monoxide detectors according to manufacturer’s instructions.
 If you suspect the presence of carbon monoxide, leave the area immediately and call 911.
-Read these helpful tips for avoiding CO in your home.
+Refer to these helpful tips for avoiding CO in your home.